shamiul-anik/chef-world-client/README.md

 11. Toast alerts when favorite recipe button pressed, login and registration is successful.
 12. User's Name and Photo URL update functionality added when registering with email and password.
 13. PDF creation functionality added in Blog page.
+14. Show/Hide password feature added in Login and Registration page.